Free Walking Tour Berlin

 Example:

-At the Memorial to the Murdered Jews of Europe, it’s important to maintain a respectful demeanor.
-Avoid climbing or stepping on the concrete slabs and remember that it’s a place of reflection and remembrance.
+One should be respectful at the Memorial to the Murdered Jews of Europe.
+Don’t climb or step on the concrete slabs and it’s a place of reflection and remembrance.

-6. Engage with Your Guide and Ask Questions
+1. Interact with Your Guide and Ask Questions!

 Tip:

-While the tour itself is free, it’s customary to show appreciation to your guide by giving them a tip at the end.
-Tips are an important source of income for the guides, so consider the value you received from the tour and leave an appropriate amount.
-The general recommendation is to tip around 10-15 euros per person, but you can adjust this based on your satisfaction and budget.
+The tour is free, but it’s the custom to tip your guide at the end.
+An important source of income for the guides, tips are important, so consider how much value you got from the tour, and leave accordingly.
+So the general recommendation is 10–15 euros per person, you may adjust that down however you like based on your personal satisfaction and budget.

 Conclusion